 What is FIRST Robotics?

 The season’s game is revealed on the first weekend in January.
 The teams have approximately 2 months to build a robot that will play in competitions starting at the end of February.
-The 2020 game had a Star Wars theme:

 The youth, with help from mentors, design a robot to play in the competition, and then build it.
 Our 2020 robot looked like this (this is also the room where we built the robot):

 Teams then compete in two qualification tournaments, and try to advance to a regional competition in Southern Virginia, followed by the World competition in Detroit.
 To give you some idea of what a match is, here is one that we were in:

 A typical match is broken up into three parts.
 For the first 15-20 seconds of the match the robots run on their own.
 After that, human players take over and drive the robots around to try and score more points for 2-3 minutes.
 The last 30 seconds of the game are designated as the endgame, where the robots usually try to climb some part of the playing field.

 Matches are played with a 3 robot alliance against another 3 robot alliance.
 During qualification matches, teams are randomly assigned to alliances such that they will either play with or against all other teams.
 Teams are then ranked and the top 8 teams are designated as alliance captains.
 The alliance captains each pick two other teams for the playoffs.
 All of this takes place over a very busy weekend.